-A field of movement study and human developmental practices stemming from the Greek word —soma: the body as experienced.
-Somatic studies includes group work, partnering processes, and gentle bodywork with individuals.
+A field of movement study and developmental practices stemming from the Greek word —soma: the body as experienced.
+Somatic studies include group work, partnering processes, and gentle bodywork with individuals.
 At Eastwest Somatics Institute, we teach somatic dance processes for healing and well-being.

 Included in all workshops

 Our certified teachers are trained in gentle somatic yoga, healing postures and movements that anyone can do.

 Land to Water Yoga (on infant and human development)